aantron/dream/example/README.md

 # Extras

 The rest of the examples cover additional topics in a more-standalone fashion.
-They are, however, still complete, self-contained projects in the same style.

 The goal of the examples is to cover the great majority of real-world HTTP usage, so that they make up a good survey.
 Please open an issue if something is missing!